We can help you with your enrolment enquiries anytime throughout the year.

 Applying to enrol

 If your child is currently enrolled in a NSW public school, contact us to discuss the enrolment procedures and obtain the necessary paperwork.

 If your child is coming from a non-government school, contact us to make an appointment to discuss your child’s potential enrolment.

 If your child has a temporary visa or visitor visa you will first need to apply to enrol by contacting the temporary residents program who will give you forms to bring to the school.

 Each NSW public school has a defined local enrolment area.
 This means that your child is designated to a particular school based on the permanent residential address of the primary caregiver.
 Every public school reserves enough places within their school for students in their local enrolment area.
-View this map to confirm you are in-area or complete an out-of-area application form, below, if you live outside the school boundaries.
+View this map to confirm you are in-area

 For your appointment, if your child has not been previously enrolled in a NSW public school, you will need to bring these documents with you:

 - your child’s birth certificate or identity documents

 - proof of student’s address – originals of different documents such as your council rates notice or residential lease and electricity bill